LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Experiments

 \subsection{The Public Library Application}

 Our first MSBA is a public library application comprised of 4 MSs: Cardholders, Books, Borrows, and Logs.
 The Cardholders service was given in Figure \ref{cardholders-example}.
-Books is responsible for managing the books in the library, Borrows is responsible for tracking books on loan, and Logs keeps a record of each book that is borrowed from the library.
+Books is responsible for managing the books in the library and uses the Google Books API service (see https://developers.google.com/books/docs/v1/using) to supply additional information about a book.
+Borrows is responsible for tracking books on loan, and Logs keeps a record of each book that is borrowed from the library.
 The specification of these MSes can be found on-line (see footnote~\ref{footnote-online}).

-We test this application using 3 different LLMs: GPT-3.5-16K, GPT-4o-mini, and GPT-o3-mini.
+We test this application using 3 different LLMs to power the Code and Regen Agents: GPT-3.5-16K, GPT-4o-mini, and GPT-o3-mini.
 For each LLM we performed two sets of experiments, one using a $0$-shot prompt, and one using a $1$-shot prompt~\cite{Few-Shot-Learners:NEURIPS2020_1457c0d6}.
 The $1$-shot prompt, given in Appendix \ref{appendix-1-shot}, provides example code using Flask and MongoDB for a small MS. For each LLM and each MS of the MSBA we repeat each experiment 15 times.
 For GPT-3.5 and GPT-4o-mini we perform 5 experiments for each temperature $0.0$, $0.3$, and $0.5$.
-GPT-o3-mini did not support different temperature settings when we ran our experiments and hence all experiments used the default temperature.
-Each experiment tests the MSBA with unit tests for each MS. There are 15 unit tests for Cardholders, 14 for Books and Borrows, and 7 for Logs.
+GPT-o3-mini did not support different temperature settings and hence all experiments used the default temperature.
+The Docker Test Agent tests the MSBA with unit tests for each MS. There are 15 unit tests for Cardholders, 14 for Books and Borrows, and 7 for Logs.
 The latter has fewer tests because Logs only allows external actors to perform GET requests; they cannot create, delete or modify logs on their own.
-For each experiment, if the LLM generated code does not pass all the unit tests, we prompt the LLM to reflect on the nature of the errors and then ask it to regenerate code, as explained above.
-We only do this once (MaxGen = 2 in Figure \ref{workflow-diagram}).
+For each experiment, if the LLM generated code does not pass all the unit tests, the Docker Regen Agent prompts the LLM to reflect on the nature of the errors and then prompts it to regenerate code, as explained above.
+We only do this once (MaxGen = $2$ in Figure \ref{workflow-diagram}).
 We refer to the initial generated code as V0 and the regenerated code as V1.